 5.4.
-2020 saw the Scheme's administrator, Discovery Health, deliver above average service on almost all the contracted service level metrics, thus meeting the service excellence promise to members.
+During 2022 the Scheme's administrator, Discovery Health, maintained service levels above the required 90%, thus meeting the service excellence promise to members.
 The graph below depicts the various single service measures applicable.
+The information is provided by the administrator and is presented and reviewed by the Board on a frequent basis.